 Common dosing

-Semaglutide typically comes in 1, 2, or 3ml vials.
-The concentration of Hallandale and PQ Semaglutide is 2.5 mg/ml.
+Semaglutide typically comes in 1, 2, or 3 ml vials.
+A commonly used concentration is 2.5 mg/ml.
 A starting dose is usually 10 or 15 units.
 10 units = 0.1 ml.
 Since the concentration is 2.5 ml/ml this means the starting dose is 0.25 mg.
 The maximum dose of Semaglutide is 2.4 mg.
 This equals 96 units.

 Putting It All Together